MrJohnsson77/nostr-citadel/README.md

 The idea is that anyone should be able to run a relay and manage their own data in a **simple** and convenient way.
 Once you're up and running, the relay will actively sync data from other relays and create a backup locally.

-By default, only admin data is synced to the relay.
+By default, admin, paid and whitelisted npubs are synced to the relay.
-Unless set as public, only admin and whitelisted npubs are allowed to post to the relay.
+Only admin, whitelisted and paid npubs are allowed to write to the relay, unless relay is set as public in config.

+You can try it out by adding `wss://relay.nostr-citadel.org` to your relays.
+DM me your npub or get an invoice at https://relay.nostr-citadel.org/invoices to get write access.

 Stay Sovereign 🤙